-The primary function of the Border Gateway Protocol (BGP) [22], [23] is to exchange network reachability information among BGP speakers.
-This information is used to construct an AS connectivity graph, in which interdomain routes are established, routing loops are pruned, and routing policies at the AS level are enforced.
-Thus, the goal of protecting BGP is to ensure the integrity, authenticity and availability of AS graphs.
+The primary function of the Border Gateway Protocol (BGP) [1], [2] is to exchange network reachability information among BGP speakers.
+The goal of protecting BGP is to ensure the integrity, authenticity and availability of AS graphs.
 BGP involves two types of control information exchange: one is between peering speakers, and the other is relayed through a series of intermediate speakers.
 Protecting the peer exchange is just another variant of protecting data communications between any two endpoints, and existing security measures such as IPsec or SSL/TLS should apply.
 However, protecting the relayed routing exchange among BGP speakers is much more challenging: routing information is transformed when it is propagated through intermediate speakers, some of which may be misconfigured or even compromised.
 Therefore, BGP routing messages are vulnerable to a variety of malicious attacks, which can result in the injection of false routing messages and the suppression of valid ones.
+Researchers have studied possible attacks on BGP [3], [11], [12].